 - Having a personal brand which will set you apart from your competitors and make people remember you.

 Inspiration can strike at any point but you can nurture it by, for example, travelling or working abroad and experiencing different cultures.
 Not only will this improve your palette but it may inspire you to incorporate different techniques, spices and herbs to complement your dishes.
-In fact, a major food trend for 2018 is hybrid cuisine, where dishes which have been inspired from a mixture of cultures, so you'd also be staying on trend.
+In fact, a major food trend is hybrid cuisine, where dishes which have been inspired from a mixture of cultures, so you'd also be staying on trend.